vbe0201/google-ctf-2020/reversing/beginners/README.md

 a.out: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=e3a5d8dc3eee0e960c602b9b2207150c91dc9dff, for GNU/Linux 3.2.0, not stripped
 ```

-We learn that we have a 64-bit ELF binary with dynamic linking with debug symbols, so that's rather helpful for reversing.
+We learn that we have a dynamically linked 64-bit ELF binary with debug symbols, so that's rather helpful for reversing.

 So let's give it a shot: